MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Update dependency versions

-If switching to the latest Azure SDK BOM does't help, identify the libraries causing conflicts and the components that use them.
+If switching to the latest Azure SDK BOM doesn't help, identify the libraries causing conflicts and the components that use them.
 (For more information, see the [View a dependency tree](#view-a-dependency-tree) section earlier in this article.)
-Try updating versions, which protects against security vulnerabilities, and often brings new features, performance improvements, and bug fixes.
+Try updating to a newer version, which protects against security vulnerabilities, and often brings new features, performance improvements, and bug fixes.

 Avoid downgrading the Azure SDK version because it may expose your application to known vulnerabilities and issues.